afrianluthfan/Identify/README.md

-# IdentiFy - Your Spotify Music Indentifier
+# IdentiFy - Your Spotify Music Identifier

+## THIS PROJECT NOT YET REVIEWED TO GET EXTENSION REQUESTS,
+So logging in via deployment link not work, if you want to open this project, consider clone to your machine instead.

 ## Project Description